williampiat3/ImprovingPSRemotePlay/multitreaded_vpn.md

 ### Bonus: latency and bandwidth
 You can ping the VPN by doing ```ping 10.6.0.1```
 This will give you a latency test.
-Keep in mind that remote playing will add more software overlay and delay even more your experience but these delays are constant regardless of you playing next door or half a planet appart from the VPN: **only the time it will take for your computer to comunicate to the VPN will vary.**
+Keep in mind that remote playing will add more software overlay and delay even more your experience but these delays are constant regardless of you playing next door or half a planet appart from the VPN: **only the time it will take for your computer to communicate to the VPN will vary.**

 Regarding bandwidth, install iperf3 by doing ```sudo apt-get install iperf3``` Then test the max bandwith by doing ```iperf3 -c Raspberry IP```